ethereum/annotated-spec/forkchoice.md

     latest_messages: Dict[ValidatorIndex, LatestMessage] = field(default_factory=dict)
 ```

+The members variables here are as follows:

+* `time`: the current time
+* `genesis_time`: the time of the genesis block of the chain
+* `justified_checkpoint`: the Casper FFG justified checkpoint that is used as the root of the LMD GHOST fork choice
+* `finalized_checkpoint`: the last finalized checkpoint; this block and its ancestors cannot be reverted
+* `best_justified_checkpoint`: the justified checkpoint that we will switch to at the start of the next epoch (see [this section](#should_update_justified_checkpoint) for why we store this variable temporarily and only switch over the `justified_checkpoint` at the start of the next epoch)
+* `blocks`: all blocks that we know about.
+Note that each `Block` contains a `parent_root`, so this contains the full "block tree" so we can get parents and children for any block
+* `block_states`: the post-state of every block that we know about.
+We need this for a few reasons: (i) to verify any new incoming block that claims that block as a parent, (ii) to be able to get the current and previous justified checkpoint of a block when running `filter_block_tree`, and (iii) to compute the end-of-epoch checkpoint states.
+* `checkpoint_states`: the post-state of every checkpoint.
+This could be different from the post-state of the block referenced by the checkpoint in the case where there are skipped slots; one would need to run the state transition function through the empty slots to get to the end-of-epoch state.
+Note particularly the extreme case where there is more than an entire epoch of skipped slots between a block and its child, so there are _multiple_ checkpoints referring to that block, with different epoch numbers and different states.
+* `latest_messages`: the latest epoch and block voted for by each validator.

+Note that in reality, instead of storing the post-states of all blocks and checkpoints that they know about, clients may simply store only the latest state, opting to reprocess blocks or process a saved journal of state changes if they want to process older blocks.
+This sacrifices computing efficiency in exceptional cases, but saves greatly on storage.

 #### `get_forkchoice_store`

 This function initializes the `store` given a particular block that the fork choice would start from.
 This should be the most recent finalized block that the client knows about from extra-protocol sources; at the beginning, it would just be the genesis.